anirbandas59/breakout-screener/Planning/DEVELOPER_INSTRUCTIONS.md

 │ STEP 8: Hand Off to PM/Reviewer                                 │
 │ • Explicitly state "Ready for PM/Reviewer" in COMMS.md         │
-│ • Wait for PM approval before starting next task               │ └─────────────────────────────────────────────────────────────────┘
+│ • Wait for PM approval before starting next task               │ │ • Avoid chat summary or summary in chat.                       │ └─────────────────────────────────────────────────────────────────┘
 ```
 ═══════════════════════════════════════════════════════════════